edemastes/pdm-sound/README.md

 - <a href = "https://eloquentjavascript.net/"> Eloquent Javascript eBook </a>
 - <a href = "https://editor.p5js.org/">Web editor for p5</a> <br><br>

+Slides:
+- <a href = "https://edemastes.github.io/pdm-sound/web-audio-intro.pdf"> Intro to Web Audio </a>

 Example Pages:
 - <a href = "https://edemastes.github.io/pdm-sound/sampler-keypressed/"> Sampler with Q and W key press</a>